 - Three heat settings for foil/delicate, regular Iron-on, and Infusible Ink!

 - Insulated safety base so you can safely rest your Mini when hot.

 - An auto-shutoff feature so you don’t have to worry about forgetting to turn it off.

 There are a few things features the Mini doesn’t have that most EasyPresses do:

 - The Cricut mini iron does not have a timer.
 You will need another device for timing.

 - There is no temperature gauge.
 It only has three heat settings for temperature control.
-It does, however, turn from orange to green and beep whenever the temperature has been reached and it is ready to press.
+It does, however, turn from orange to green and beep when the temperature has been reached and it is ready to press.